8yulo/unfollowed-frontend/README.md

-# IG Following Check
+# IG Unfollowers
-Web app to check which profiles do not follow you back on Instagram.
-Unlike other applications this includes a live interface with direct links to profiles user is following after uploading their data--streamlining the process by letting users readily cross-reference accounts not following them back.
+Web app to check profiles not following you back on Instagram.
+Includes an interface with direct links to profiles user follows after uploading their data--streamlining the process by letting users readily cross-reference accounts not following them back.

-Thi method works for both private and non-private accounts.
+This method works for both private and non-private accounts.
 As of August 19, 2025, this product does not break Instagram TOS as there is no scraping involved nor logging in involed.
 This tool is **not** affiliated nor associated with Instagram.

 This program is deployed on Streamlit, view web app here